BasileusRex/jetpool.github.io/README.md

-## Welcome to UberPool for the air
+## Welcome to 'UberPool' for the air
 *Groups* fly **private** for the price of **economy**
 *Individuals* fly **private** for the price of business